throughput-ec/throughput_vue/README.md

 ## Project Components

-This respository uses a Vue.js application to serve a static website with integrations for [the Throughput API](http://throughputdb.com/api-docs).
+This repository uses a Vue.js application to serve a static website with integrations for [the Throughput API](http://throughputdb.com/api-docs).

 ### Requirements